Board of Trustees

 Karen currently lives in Eynsford and is proud of being born, bred and educated in Kent.
 Karen is an equity partner in the firm of Hatton Wyatt Solicitors and specialises in property law, dealing with all aspects of residential and commercial property.
 She also acts as a Deputy and Attorney under both Lasting and Enduring Powers of Attorney for a number of clients.
 Karen is keen to bring her own specialist knowledge and experience and that of Hatton Wyatt, to benefit the Board and to the Charity.

-Chris has lived in Kent for over 45 years and was educated at Maidstone Grammar school for Boys before leaving the county for University.
+Chris has lived in Kent for 48 years and was educated at Maidstone Grammar school for Boys before leaving the county for University.
 He moved to Gravesend in 2011 with his partner Geneviève.
-Chris is an Associate Member of The Royal Institution of Chartered Surveyors and has 20 years of experience in delivering Economic Development and Physical Regeneration programmes across Kent and now works for Gravesham Borough Council as Principal Economic Development Officer.
+Chris is an Associate Member of The Royal Institution of Chartered Surveyors and has 22 years of experience in delivering Economic Development and Physical Regeneration programmes for Local Authorities across Kent.
 Chris’s family has experienced the challenges that Alzheimer’s and Dementia can bring and wishes to utilise his business development, strategic partnerships and funding skills to benefit the Board and charity.

 David lives in North London and currently works in the Policy and Public Affairs team at the National Autistic Society.
 In this role he leads on parliamentary influencing at Westminster and has experience in campaigns, lobbying and policy analysis and development.
 He studied politics at the University of Strathclyde in his native Glasgow, and previously worked for a number of years for politicians at the Scottish Parliament.
 He also took a career break to volunteer for an international development charity in Central America.
 He has personal experience of family members who have lived with dementia, and is keen to utilise his skills and experience to benefit Alzheimer’s & Dementia Support Services.